Ball (NYSE:BALL) Sees Unusually-High Trading Volume

 Analyst Upgrades and Downgrades

 Several equities analysts recently issued reports on BALL shares.
-Truist Financial lowered Ball from a “buy” rating to a “hold” rating and set a $93.00 price objective for the company. in a research report on Thursday.
+Wells Fargo & Company lowered Ball from an “equal weight” rating to an “underweight” rating and set a $65.00 price objective for the company. in a research report on Thursday, June 9th.
+Truist Financial downgraded Ball from a “buy” rating to a “hold” rating and set a $93.00 price target for the company. in a research report on Thursday.
 Credit Suisse Group reduced their price target on Ball to $91.00 in a research report on Friday, July 22nd.
-Wells Fargo & Company downgraded Ball from an “equal weight” rating to an “underweight” rating and set a $65.00 price target for the company. in a research report on Thursday, June 9th.
 Finally, Jefferies Financial Group reaffirmed a “hold” rating and set a $87.00 price target on shares of Ball in a research report on Monday, May 16th.

 Ball Trading Down 18.6 %